 Direct personal care Indirect personal care

-- Paid direct personal care services in/for households to children, elderly, people with illnesses and disabilities. - Attention to physical, mental, cognitive and emotional development and health.
+- Paid direct personal care services in/for households to children, elderly, people with illnesses and disabilities. - Household maintenance tasks which are preconditions for personal caregiving.

+Attention to physical, mental, cognitive and emotional development and health.